ancamariac/Sorties/README.md

 # Sorties

 Sorties is a web-based list-making and todo application which helps you to organize your job tasks.
+The documenation of the project can be found [here](https://github.com/ancamariac/Sorties/blob/main/documentatie.pdf).

 # Tech stack